Ivo Meinhold-Heerlein

-Ivo Meinhold-Heerlein (born 23 March 1969, Mainz) is a German gynaecologist and obstetrician, honorary professor, university professor and deputy director of the Department of Gynaecology and Obstetrics at the University Hospital RWTH Aachen University.
+Ivo Meinhold-Heerlein (born 23 March 1969 in Mainz) is a German gynaecologist and obstetrician, honorary professor, university professor and deputy director of the Department of Gynaecology and Obstetrics at the University Hospital RWTH Aachen University.
 He is known for his work in the fields of molecular characterization of ovarian cancer.

 Biography

 Meinhold-Heerlein studied medicine at the Medical University of Lübeck and at the University of Freiburg from 1989 to 1996.
 In 1996 he finished his doctoral thesis entitled "Implementing the technique of a non-radioactive in situ hybridization of normal tissues using the example of human skin" ("Etablierung der Technik einer nicht-radioaktiven In-situ-Hybridisierung in Normalgewebe am Beispiel der menschlichen Haut").
 From 1999 to 2001 he worked as postdoctoral researcher at the Burnham Institute / La Jolla Cancer Research Center, San Diego, USA.
 He obtained his license in gynaecology and obstetrics in 2006.
 In 2007 Meinhold-Heerlein was habilitated at the University of Kiel.
 From 2006 to 2008 he served as the acting head of the Kiel School of Gynaecological Endoscopy.
 In 2009 Meinhold-Heerlein became deputy director of the Department of Gynaecology and Obstetrics at the University Hospital Aachen.
 In the same year he obtained his license in "Special Obstetrics and Perinatal Medicine".
 In 2012 he was appointed as extraordinary professor (e.g. associate professor) on the medical faculty of the RWTH Aachen University.
 In 2013 he obtained his license in "Gynaecologic Oncology".
 Meinhold-Heerlein was appointed as honorary associate professor of the University of Cape Town (South Africa) in 2014.
 He is currently deputy director of the Department of Gynaecology and Obstetrics at the University Hospital RWTH Aachen as well as head of the gynaecological cancer centre and the endometriosis centre of the University Hospital RWTH Aachen.
 In 2017 he was appointed as university professor (full professor) for gynaecologic oncology at the RWTH Aachen University.